johnnymatthews/fil-wallaby-network-docs/README.md

 - If you batch precommits - be careful with the C2 tasks.
 A single worker will start as many as it can at once, leading to slow down of all of them (same for restarts of a c2 worker with a lot of sectors expecting to leave `WaitSeed` during the down time).
 We recommend to turn off precommit batching all together with 512MiB miners

-- It seems to make no sense to do span deals for speed purposes on 512MiB sector miners.
+- It seems to make no sense to do snap deals for speed purposes on 512MiB sector miners.
 The RU2 task alone takes longer than sealing a whole sector (sure - 5 mins `WaitSeed` plays it part in that)

 ## Infrastructure